Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Algorithms

-\subparagraph*{Final Algorithm.} The improved algorithm uses the naive algorithm as basis and applies the same operations to compute a table $c$.
-But after applying these operations it computes a $\Comp_t$-representative set for the table entries and just stores these values in $c$.
-Then only these values are used in the next steps to compute the other table entries.
+\subparagraph*{Final Algorithm.} The improved algorithm applies the same operations as the naive algorithm to fill a table $c$.
+Then, the algorithm computes a $\Comp_t$-representative set for the table entries and just stores these values in $c$.
+Only these values are used in the next steps to compute the other table entries.